samoand/workload_distributor/README.md

   end result from partials.

-- it may be desirable to "map" args to function in a more deterministic way than provided by vanilla Pool/map approach.
+- it may be desirable to "map" args to function in a more economical way than provided by vanilla Pool/map approach.
 For example, if in addition to a dividable argument one or more of function arguments is of large size, it's desirable to minimize serialization and string passing overhead when function is mapped to multiple processes.
+This is demonstrated in test/performance_test*

 How-To: